United States Senate Judiciary Subcommittee on Privacy, Technology and the Law

 The United States Senate Judiciary Subcommittee on Privacy, Technology and the Law is one of seven subcommittees within the Senate Judiciary Committee.
 Created at the start of the 112th Congress, it was disbanded at the beginning of the 116th Congress, but brought back during the 117th Congress.
-The current chair of the subcommittee is Senator Richard Blumenthal (D-CT).
+The current chair of the subcommittee is Senator Marsha Blackburn (R-TN).

 Jurisdiction

 The committee's jurisdiction extended to: